Cinnamon Muffins or Quick Bread

 - Add the white and brown sugars.
 Mix again.

-- One at a time, and mixing in between, add the egg, milk, and oil.
+- One at a time, and mixing in between, add the egg, milk, oil, and vanilla.

 - Mix on medium-high speed for 2 minutes.